maravelias/myoperations-devops/README.md

   ```
 - File permissions on Linux: If volumes create permission issues, ensure your user can access Docker-managed volumes or adjust directory ownership inside containers where appropriate.
 - Keycloak realm import didn’t apply: Ensure first startup was clean (no existing `/opt/keycloak` data volume).
 Remove the `myoperations-keycloak` container and recreate.
 The compose file mounts `./keycloak/MyOperations-realm.json` read-only for import with `start-dev --import-realm`.
+- Resetting Keycloak data: All state lives in the Postgres `keycloak` database.
+Drop that database/user (or remove the `postgres-data` volume) to force a clean realm import on the next startup.
 - Prometheus can’t scrape app: Confirm the correct target for your OS (`172.17.0.1` vs `host.docker.internal`) and that the app exposes metrics on `/actuator/prometheus`.

 ## Data Persistence